-The US Headache Consortium, the American Academy of Family Physicians, and the American College of Physicians - American Society of Internal Medicine have recognized that the triptans are effective agents for the acute treatment of migraine.
 NSAIDs are recommended as first-line therapy for those patients with mild to moderate migraine pain.
 Migraine-specific agents (triptans, dihydroergotamine [DHE]) should be used in patients whose migraine attacks do not respond to NSAIDs.
 A nonoral route of administration should be selected when nausea or vomiting present early as significant components of migraine attacks.
+Sumatriptan/naproxen (Treximet) is available for patients whose relief requires multiple mechanisms of action.

 These groups recognized the fact that naratriptan (Amerge) has a slightly delayed onset of pain relief compared to the other triptans.
 Data reviewed for the guidelines did not demonstrate that any one triptan was superior.
 Frovatriptan (Frova) and eletriptan (Relpax) were not available at the time of publication of the guidelines.
 These groups indicated that therapy with any triptan for a patient with moderate to severe migraine pain in whom no contraindications exist is appropriate.
 If a patient does not experience adequate relief or experiences intolerable adverse reactions with one triptan, treatment with another agent in the class can be effective.
-60,61,62,63
+78,79,80,81

-Frovatriptan has the longest half-life of the products.
+Frovatriptan (Frova) has the longest half-life of the products.
 Theoretically, patients should not need to redose as frequently with this product; however, it may take longer for the product to begin to work.
 The other triptans have similar half-lives and durations of action.
 Almotriptan (Axert) may have fewer side effects that are bothersome compared to the other agents.
 A meta-analysis of 53 clinical trials of the triptans collected data on 24,089 patients with migraines and evaluated comparative efficacy and tolerability data.
-In light of the findings of this meta-analysis, differences among the triptans are in general relatively small, but clinically relevant for individual patients.
-Sumatriptan features the longest clinical experience and the widest range of formulations.
-Almotriptan 12.5 mg and rizatriptan 10 mg may have the highest likelihood of reliable clinical success.
+82 In light of the findings of this metaanalysis, differences among the triptans are in general relatively small, but clinically relevant for individual patients.
+Sumatriptan (Imitrex) features the longest clinical experience and the widest range of formulations.
+Almotriptan (Axert) 12.5 mg and rizatriptan (Maxalt) 10 mg may have the highest likelihood of reliable clinical success.